-Patch Testing for Allergies Questions and Answers
+Patch Test for Allergies Q&A

 A patch test, also known as a skin test or skin prick, is a diagnostic tool used by an allergy specialist to help diagnose a suspected allergy.
 A patch test may be conducted on its own, or in conjunction with other diagnostic tests, including a physical exam, discussion of medical and family history, or a blood test.
 A patch test can be used to diagnose a wide variety of allergies, including hay fever (known as allergic rhinitis), asthma (that is suspected to have allergic causes), dermatitis (a general term for skin irritation, also known as eczema), food allergy, a penicillin allergy, or a bee venom allergy.

 In general, patch tests are safe for everyone, including children.
 Your allergist will only conduct a patch test if they feel it is beneficial and safe.
-However, some people should not undergo patch testing, specifically those who: have or have had a severe allergic reaction to the allergen in question, take medications that may interfere with results (such as antihistamines, heart medications, or certain antidepressants), or have skin conditions that may interfere with the ability to see and read the results of a patch test.
+However, some people should not undergo patch testing, specifically, those who: have or have had a severe allergic reaction to the allergen in question, take medications that may interfere with results (such as antihistamines, heart medications, or certain antidepressants), or have skin conditions that may interfere with the ability to see and read the results of a patch test.

 Patch testing is performed usually in an allergist’s office.
 The allergist will prick the skin with a small, concentrated form of the allergen in question, and wait to see if a hive (or wheal) develops, or if another indicator of allergy is present.
 The prick is usually given on the inside of the forearm, on a small, clear area of the skin.
 If you’re being tested for multiple allergies, you may need multiple areas of skin tested; this is more common if you had an allergic reaction or allergy symptoms, but aren’t sure of the cause.
 After the prick is given, the allergist will monitor the area and the symptoms present.